This is the printer friendly version of the LM741 OpAmp Voltage Indicator article from the Renewable Energy Website REUK.co.uk.

 LM741 High Voltage Indicator

-The circuit diagram shown above is configured to give a high voltage indication.
+The circuit diagram shown above is configured to give a high voltage indication - LED turned on when the measured input voltage is above a certain level.
 The 100KOhm variable resistor (10) is used to manually configure the voltage over and above which the LED will light.
-If the voltage arriving at pin 2 of the LM741 is greater than the voltage arriving at pin 3, the LED lights thanks to the output from pin 6.
-At all other times the LED is off (as is the output from pin 6).

 The Zener diode (11) should be chosen with a zener voltage of around half that of the target voltage - e.g. for a 12.0 Volt indicator, a 5.6 Volt Zener diode could be used.